DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claim 15 is rejected under U.S.C.
-103 as being unpatentable over 3GPP (3GPP TSG-RAN WG2 R2-2103058, hereinafter 3GPP) in view of LI et al. (US 2023/0300642 Al, hereinafter LI).
+Claims 2, 4, 8, 10, 15 and 17 and 19 are rejected under U.S.C.
+103 as being unpatentable by 3GPP (3GPP TSG-RAN WG2 R2-2103058, hereinafter 3GPP) in view of Xin et al. (US 20220417811 A1, hereinafter Xin).

-Consider Claim 15, 3GPP discloses a system message update apparatus, comprising: a processor; and
+Consider Claim 15, 3GPP discloses a system message update apparatus, comprising:

-receiving a system message update indication, wherein the system message update indication comprises a plurality of information fields, and the plurality of information fields are used to instruct different types of terminals to perform system message update: and (Section 2.1 line 3-6, the intention of sharing TRS/CSI-RS with UEs in RRC Idle/Inactive is to improve efficiency in the use of network resources.
+receiving a system message update indication, wherein the system message update indication comprises a plurality of information fields, and the plurality of information fields are used to instruct different types of terminals to perform system message update, (section 2.1 line 3-6, the intention of sharing TRS/CSI-RS with UEs in RRC Idle/Inactive is to improve efficiency in the use of network resources.
 Therefore, TRS/CSI-RS configuration should be shared with as many UEs as possible.
 We do not see any clear use case where a TRS/CSI-RS resource is configured but can’t be shared among multiple UEs).

 performing the system message update based on an information field corresponding to a type of the terminal.
 (Section 2.2, a network sends a short message notification to UE whenever there is a change in its system information.
 This short message is signaled by one bit in paging DCI.
 No matter the size of the update, all UEs are notified.
 However, an update in system information may not be relevant to all UEs).

-wherein the processor is configured to execute the following steps when the processor executable instructions are executed by the processor.
+3GPP discloses the claimed invention as noted above but fails to teach wherein the processor is configured to execute the following steps when the processor executable instructions are executed by the processor:

-Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which said subject matter pertains, (Clam 15) to modify by incorporating the system message update method of 3GPP to combine with the method and apparatus for receiving indication of LI.
-The motivation to do so would be to develop a method/apparatus in the configuration aspects of TRS/CSI-RS for paging reception and enhancement to short message.
-Thereby, creating a system message updating method comprises receiving system message update indication comprising information domains configured for indicating different types of terminals to update system message, and updating system message based on information domain.
+Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which said subject matter pertains, to modify by incorporating the discussion and decision “ TRS/CSI-RS configuration and enhancement to short message” of 3GPP to include the method involves determining a type of terminal device where switching request message is sent to another network device of Xin.
+The motivation to so would be to develop a method for exploring the configuration and signaling for TRS/CSI-RS enhancements to short message.
+Thereby creating a method that enables avoiding terminal system message updating so as to reduce power waste.

 Conclusion